 Black and Decker RV AC Installation Guide

 To kick off the best portable ac for RV we have the Midea Smart 3-in-1 Portable Air Conditioner review.

 With your remote controller, you can adjust the condition of the air in your RV from the driver’s seat or anywhere within range.
 You can even use voice control with Alexa (so you can also take this into your house if you are a part-time traveler).

 It has four modes: Auto, cool, dry (dehumidify only), and fan.
 This portable AC is easily maintained with washable air filters.

 There is also a Midea App that allows you to share with other people.

-You can monitor the temperature while you’re out which is awesome, especially if you have pets you are planning to leave in the RV for a while.
+You can monitor the temperature while you’re out which is fantastic, especially if you have pets you are planning to leave in the RV for a while.

 Can cool a 275 square feet area and is rated at 14,000 BTU (ASHRE) or 8200 BTU (SACC standard).